dortania/GPU-Buyers-Guide/modern-gpus/amd-gpu.md

 Supported APUs:

-* All Ryzen processors with integrated GPU from 1xxx to 5xxx and 7x30 series.
+* All Vega iGPUs in AMD Zen processors from 1st to 5th generation and 7x30 series.

 Needed kexts: